Tommy Hutton

 Thomas George Hutton (born April 20, 1946) is an American former professional baseball infielder-outfielder who played in Major League Baseball (MLB) with the Los Angeles Dodgers, Philadelphia Phillies, Toronto Blue Jays, and Montreal Expos.

-Hutton is currently a color analyst for Miami Marlins baseball television broadcasts on Bally Sports Florida.
+Hutton is currently a color analyst for Miami Marlins baseball broadcasts, initially 1997-2015, then returning in 2022.
+He is planning to retire following the 2026 season.